AljoschaMeyer/lyra-lang-rs/README.md

 Lyra is a dynamically typed, imperative programming language.
 A distinct feature is the use of immutable values, even for compound data structures like arrays.
 Mutation only happens by assigning different values to variables, and aside from this feature, the language is functional.
 Values themselves do not change, except for the state of variables in the captured environment of a closure.

-The built-in values are a nil value, booleans, arbitrary-size rational numbers (but no floats), characters (unicode scalar values), unicode strings, byte strings, ordered sequences, sets, maps, and first-class functions (or lexically scoped closures to be more precise).
+The built-in values are a nil value, booleans, arbitrary-size rational numbers (but no floats), characters (unicode scalar values), unicode strings, byte strings, ordered sequences, sets, maps, and first-class functions (to be precise: lexically scoped closures with tail-call optimization).
 Finally there are futures, which provide the interface to the event loop used for nonblocking operations in the otherwise single-threaded execution.

 The data types have been chosen to satisfy useful algebraic or algorithmic properties, among them: